angusryer/fsvz/README.md

-# fsviz - Directory Structure CLI Tool
+# fsvz - Directory Structure CLI Tool

-fsviz is a lightweight, dependency-free command-line tool built with Node.js for generating and displaying directory structures.
+fsvz is a lightweight, dependency-free command-line tool built with Node.js for generating and displaying directory structures.
 It's designed to be simple and easy to use.

 ## TODOs